-The number of illegal incursions into the borough can be used to inform the overall demand for Traveller sites3.
+The number of illegal incursions into the borough can be used to inform the overall demand for travelling sites.

 As the graph below illustrates (Figure One), the number of incursions onto CBC land reached a peak in 2005, where just over 40 incursions occurred during the year.
-However, since 2007, the number of unauthorised incursions has significantly lowered, with each year thereafter having fewer than ten incursions (in 2010, there were actually no incursions).
-It should be noted that the number of incursions onto CBC land does not in itself represent the number of different families residing on unauthorised sites; for example, during the peak period (2004-2006), the incursions were related almost entirely to four families.
+However, since 2007, the number of unauthorised incursions has significantly lowered, with each year thereafter having fewer than ten incursions (in 2010, there were no incursions).
+It should be noted that the number of incursions onto CBC land does not indicate the number of different families residing on unauthorised sites; for example during the peak period (2004-2006), the incursions were related almost entirely to four families.